digitalmanagerguru/.github/profile/README.md

 A complete checkout and online sales management platform that helps you bring together all the business functions and manage the operation in one place, without the need for a developer.

 ## The #1 choice of thousands of online businesses
+This is our FOSS central.
+Feel free to open PRs to any repo.